-- State Jail and Third Degree Felony, First and Second Degree Felony List, Capital Case List, and Appeal List - An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases. - C. Removal from Appointment List The judges and Indigent Defense Coordinator will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
-An attorney may be removed or suspended, as appropriate, from one or more appointment lists by a majority vote of the judges.

-D. Reinstatement to Appointment Lists
+- ii.
+State Jail and Third Degree Felony, First and Second Degree Felony List, Capital Case List, and Appeal List- An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases. - C. Removal from Appointment List- The judges will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
+An attorney may be removed or suspended, as appropriate, from one or more appointment lists by a majority vote of the judges. - D. Reinstatement to Appointment Lists - i.

-- i.
 An attorney who was removed from the appointment list for non-completion of the required CLE hours may be immediately reinstated upon providing proof that the attorney has completed the required hours so long as the attorney otherwise meets the other qualifications under this Plan. - ii.
 An attorney who was removed from the appointment list for not submitting the attorney's annual practice time report may be immediately reinstated upon submission of the report so long as the attorney otherwise meets the other qualifications under this Plan. - iii.
-An attorney who has been removed from the appointment list for any other reason and who wishes to be reinstated must apply through the original application process.

-E. Duties of Appointed Counsel - Appointed Counsel shall:

-- i.
-Notify the court within 72 hours of the receipt of appointment; - ii.
-Make every reasonable effort to: - Contact the defendant by the end of the first working day after the date on which the attorney is appointed; and - 2.
+An attorney who has been removed from the appointment list for any other reason and who wishes to be reinstated must apply through the original application process. - E. Duties of Appointed Counsel-Appointed Counsel shall: - i.
+Notify the court within seventy-two (72) hours of the receipt of appointment; - ii.
+Make every reasonable effort to: - 1.
+Contact the defendant by the end of the first working day after the date on which the attorney is appointed; and - 2.
 Interview the defendant as soon as practicable after the attorney is appointed; - iii.
 Represent the defendant until: - 1.
-Charges are dismissed;

-- 2. The defendant is acquitted; - 3.
+Charges are dismissed; - 2.
+The defendant is acquitted; - 3.
 Appeals are exhausted; or - 4.
-The attorney is relieved of his duties by the court or replaced by other counsel after a finding of good cause entered on the record. - iv.
+The attorney is relieved of his duties by the court or replaced by other counsel after a finding of good cause entered on the record; - iv.
 Investigate, either by self or through an investigator, the facts of the case and be prepared to present any factual defense(s) that may be reasonably and arguably available to the defendant; - v.
 Brief the law of the case and be prepared to present any legal defense(s) that may be reasonably and arguably available to the defendant; - vi.
 Be prepared to negotiate with the prosecutor for the most favorable resolution of the case as can be achieved through a plea agreement; - vii.
-Be prepared to try the case to conclusion either with or without a jury; - viii.
-Be prepared to file post-trial motions, give notice of appeal and appeal the case pursuant to the standards and requirements of the Texas Rules of Appellate Procedure; - ix.
-Maintain reasonable communication and contact with the client at all times and keep the client informed of the status of the case; and - x.
-Advise the client on all matters involving the case and such collateral matters as may reasonably be required to aid the client is making appropriate decisions about the case; and - xi.
-Perform the attorney's duty owed to the defendant in accordance with these procedures, the requirements of the Code of Criminal Procedure, and applicable rules of ethics. - xii.
+Be prepared to try the case to conclusion either with or without a jury;

+- viii.
+Be prepared to file post-trial motions, give notice of appeal and appeal the case pursuant to the standards and requirements of the Texas Rule of Appellate Procedure; - ix.
+Maintain reasonable communication and contact with the client at all times and keep the client informed of the status of the case; - x.
+Advise the client on all matters involving the case and such collateral matters as may reasonably be required to aid the client is making appropriate decisions about the case; - xi.
+Perform the attorney's duty owed to the defendant in accordance with these procedures, the requirements of the Code of Criminal Procedure, and applicable rules of ethics; and - xii.
 Manage attorney's workload to allow for the provision of quality representation and the execution of the responsibilities listed in these rules in every case.